 Since first sharing my BBQ Sauce recipe with you in 2019, it has gotten rave reviews.
 Just like me, my readers find this sauce not only incredibly easy to make, but absolutely delicious.

 In the last four years, I’ve added this sauce to so many different recipes (check out the list of recipes below), and without fail, it always becomes the star of the show.
-Just like so many others, one you make this homemade BBQ sauce, you will never look back.
+Just like so many others, one you make this homemade BBQ sauce, you will use store-bought again.

 This is the only BBQ sauce you will ever need, better than store bought and so easy to do!